money_bag

 So, let’s assume the number is $2500 (for the next five years): That would mean only $42 per month you would need to put away.

-If you have a “rainy day fund” for your landscape set aside and an issue arises you can just do it and take care of it right away — which might even save you money because you don’t have to wait and don’t allow the problem to get worse.
+If you have a “rainy day fund” for your landscape set aside and an issues arises you can just do it and take care of it right away — which might even save you money because you don’t have to wait and don’t allow the problem to get worse.

 For example, if you see a little leak that is continuously running every day, it might cost you $70 on time to have us repair it.
 Meanwhile, your water bill has already increased by $30.
 If you wait only 2 months to repair you could have used the money you had to pay the water company for the repair — hence, in the end, it’s not costing you money at all.